 Gambia's president-elect in Senegal 'until his inauguration'

-The inauguration of The Gambia's president-elect Adama Barrow will go ahead on January 19, his spokesman insisted Sunday, as President Yahya Jammeh declared once again he would not step down by then.
-Jammeh has refused to cede power after disputing the result of a December 1 election won by Barrow, triggering a crisis that has led the president-elect to appeal for help from west African allies.
+The inauguration of The Gambia's President-elect Adama Barrow will go ahead on Jan.
+19, his spokesman insisted on Jan.
+15, as President Yahya Jammeh declared once again he would not step down by then.
+Jammeh has refused to cede power after disputing the result of a Dec.
+1, 2016 election won by Barrow, triggering a crisis that has led the president-elect to appeal for help from west African allies.

 Discussions